-Ferry across mighty Brahmaputra River.
+Ferry across the mighty Brahmaputra River

 It is an island not just physically, but in most ways that it exists.
 There is only a ferry connection to the island.
 This is the only connection people know ever since they can remember.
 A ferry comes from Jorhat’s Nimati Ghat 5 times a day taking anywhere between 60-90 minutes depending on the season.
 And returns there the same no of times taking double the time as you go against the current.
 The Ferry station on both sides keeps changing depending on how much water the river has and how it decides to flow.

 These ferries also transport vehicles along with people, most of which are motorbikes but there are cars too that the visitors carry along with them.
 Limited connectivity comes in the way of medical facilities being made available.
-Patients have to wait till the next ferry to reach Jorhat, the closest city which is about 3 hours away.
+Patients have to wait until the next ferry to reach Jorhat, the closest city which is about 3 hours away.
 Many times they are not able to hold for that long.

-Island Life – Rains & River.
+Island Life – Rains & River

-The life on island is completely dependent on the rains and the flow of the river surrounding it.
-We were told that during the rains the whole island gets flooded and only few high-rise areas are visible.
+Life on the island is completely dependent on the rains and the flow of the river surrounding it.
+We were told that during the rains the whole island gets flooded.
+Only a few high-rise areas are visible.
 Every family on the island owns a boat or two that is used to travel within the island during floods.
 You can see them lying around almost everywhere.
 Every person knows swimming as that is a basic survival skill needed here.

-Mishing Tribe at Majuli.
+The Mishing Tribe at Majuli

 Among its inhabitants are Mishing tribes that originally belonged to the Arunachal Pradesh, but came and settled here many years ago.
 The tribe we met told us that they used to do agriculture but the river floods have eroded their lands.
 And all they can manage to do is manual labor.
 The women weave Mekhala Chaddars and Gamchhas.
-They live in temporary bamboo huts that can be quickly dismantled when the rains come and re-built elsewhere.
+They live in temporary bamboo huts that can be quickly dismantled when the rains come and rebuilt elsewhere.
 Visitors come to them for their homemade rice beer.

 They live in dormitories.
 And engage in various occupations like making handicrafts or weaving or performing arts and some of them also do regular jobs.
 Satras own huge lands and the revenue from these lands belongs to the Satra.
 The local populations who donate a percentage of their harvest also support them.

-Lord Krishna – Presiding Deity of Satras at Majuli.
+Lord Krishna – Presiding Deity of Satras at Majuli

 The presiding deity of the Satras is Lord Krishna.
 Legend is that Lord Krishna came to Majuli with his wife Satyabhama, who thought that Krishna has brought her to his Dwarka.
 She asked him “Is this your Dwarka?” and Krishna smiled and said, “No, but one day it will be Dwarka too”.
-And the numbers of Krishna temples on the island justifies the statement.
+And the number of Krishna temples on the island justifies the statement.

-Auniati Satra, Majuli.
+Auniati Satra, Majuli

-Museum at Auniati Satra.
+Museum at Auniati Satra

-Most remarkable item in the museum is a woven ivory mat about 6 X 3 ft.
+The most remarkable item in the museum is a woven ivory mat about 6 X 3 ft.
 There are huge brass and silver utensils that were used by the various Gurus of the Satra.
 There is a pair of huge sleepers made of wood and we were told that one of the Gurus was a huge man.
 Then there are a couple of pairs made of ivory.
 You look at these opulent items and you wonder how rich the place must be when the Ashram gurus had such precious items at their disposal.

-Library at Auniati Satra.
+Library at Auniati Satra

-Ras Leela Festival at Satras.
+Ras Leela Festival at Satras

 On the full moon after Diwali, known as Kartik Purnima, the Satras have a 3-day long Ras Leela festival.
 This is probably the perfect time to visit this place.
 There are many small festivals also that happen around the year.
-During these festivals all the Vaishnavs take part in performing dance dramas.
-Some play the music, some put masks and play various roles while others do support activities.
+During these festivals, all the Vaishnavas take part in performing dance dramas.
+Some play music, some put on masks and play various roles while others do support activities.
 Men perform all the parts in the drama, though sometimes women also participate.
 Masks representing various mythological characters are an integral part of these performances.

-Majuli Island for Visitors.
+Majuli Island for Visitors

-Life as our Ancestors lived.
+Life as our Ancestors lived